upavadi/tng-wp-login/README.md

      - Use TNG document or your own customized document
 ------------------
 ## **Privacy**
-**TNG V12 Introduces privacy policy and this plugin will track TNG settings.
-For V 9 - 11, privacy policy can still be implemented**
+**TNG V12 ++ Introduced privacy policy and this plugin will track TNG settings.
+For V 9 - 14, privacy policy can still be implemented**
  - Privacy settings can be accessed from Admin Dashboard>WP-TNG Login>Privacy
  - On first activation, visit the privacy panel
-  - If you are using TNG Version 12, panel will display the 3 privacy settings in TNG and appropriate checkbox(s) checked below.
+  - If you are using TNG Version 12+, panel will display the 3 privacy settings in TNG and appropriate checkbox(s) checked below.
 I suggest you leave the default checkbox settings as they are.
 Any change to these 3 settings shoud be done in TNG admin panel.
 After every change in TNG, revisit this panel and save the changes.
    - if you are using TNG Version 9, 10 or 11, you may still use the the settings.
 Only difference would be notification of Cookies which is described below, under cookies.
  - **The options:**
    - **Enable User Consent regarding personal info**